About this notice

 Disclosure to overseas recipients

-This situation might arise where the Archives Act 1983 requires that we maintain your personal information because it is, or forms part of, a Commonwealth record.
-We are also required to maintain records for certain other purposes, including where the National Archives of Australia issues a disposal freeze in response to prominent or controversial issues or events.
-More information on current disposal freezes is available from the National Archives of Australia website.
+We are also required to maintain records for certain other purposes, including where the National Archives of Australia issues a disposal freeze in response to prominent or controversial issues or events, or judicial proceedings have implications for the management of records held by agencies.
+More information on current disposal freezes and notices is available from the National Archives of Australia website.

 How to contact us